 I am a researcher and educator interested in the intersections of media, globalization, and cultural difference.
 Since fall 2017, I am assistant professor of critical media studies at the University of Texas at Dallas.

 I have a PhD in Film and Media Studies from the University of California, Santa Barbara; a MA in Film Studies from Concordia University in Montreal; and a Honors BA from the University of Toronto, where I majored in Cinema Studies and Economics.

-My research encompasses transnational media theory, digital labor, border studies, infrastructure studies, and Latin American film and television.
-Other interests include queer and feminist media studies, science and technology studies, animation, critical theory, and the politics of media piracy.
+My research encompasses transnational media theory, digital technologies, border studies, infrastructure studies, and Latin American film and television.
+My work also engages queer and feminist studies, STS, animation studies, critical theory, and postcolonial theory.

-During 2015-2017, I served as the grad student representative for the board of directors of the Society for Cinema and Media Studies, as an editorial assistant for Mexican Studies/Estudios Mexicanos, and as part of the editorial collective for the Media Fields Journal.
-Previously, I worked as a research assistant for the Carsey-Wolf Center, where I participated in the Media Industries Project and the Environmental Media Initiative.
+Previously, I served on the board of directors of the Society for Cinema and Media Studies, as part of the editorial collective for the Media Fields Journal, and as a research assistant for the Carsey-Wolf Center, where I participated in the Media Industries Project and the Environmental Media Initiative.

-I’m an regular book reader, occasional writer, Converse aficionado, and perpetual cheese lover.
+I’m a regular YA book reader, Converse aficionado, and perpetual cheese lover.